hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.
 As such, this endpoint will have no effect unless the client is able to persist and use cookies.

+Because of the requirement to provide a valid admin user session cookie in order to impersonate, it's normally simpler to impersonate another user via the Terraform Enterprise Admin UI.
+However, if the need arises, the cookie can be retrieved through the browser and used in the API, or retrieved via an automation tool that can handle cookies.

 [audit logging]: /docs/enterprise/private/logging.html#audit-logs

 Status  | Response                  | Reason